metagenomics/metagenomics-workshop/docs/data.rst

 Create a working directory in your home directory and symbolic links to the data files::

-  cd ~/workdir
-  mkdir assembly
+  mkdir -p ~/workdir/assembly
-  cd assembly
+  cd ~/workdir/assembly
-  ln -s /vol/metagencourse/DATA/WGS-data/* .
+  ln -s ~/WGS-data/* .